cosminadrianpopescu/vim-sql-workbench/README-7.md

-You can create `SQL Workbench` profiles, either by using the `SQL Workbench` GUI, like [here](http://www.sql-workbench.net/manual/profiles.html#profile-intro), either opening a sql buffer with `SWSqlBufferConnect` and then executing `WbStoreProfile`.
+You can create `SQL Workbench` profiles, either by using the `SQL Workbench` GUI, like [here](http://www.sql-workbench.net/manual/profiles.html#profile-intro), either opening a sql buffer with `SWSqlConnectToServer` and then executing `WbStoreProfile`.

 Once you have your profiles created, you can use `SWDbExplorer` with the desired profile as argument and you will connect to the database.

-For example, `:SWDbExplorer myProfile` will open a database explorer using the profile `myProfile`.
+For example, `:SWDbExplorer 5000 myProfile` will open a database explorer using the profile `myProfile` and the server which listens on the 5000 port.

 The database explorer is composed from three parts: on the top, there is a list of available shortcuts at any moment.
 On the bottom left, you will see